Laboratory 1: Digital Input/Output (GPIO)

 Laboratory Description

-In this lab, simple digital inputs are used to program the TI-RSLK to drive in a desired pattern composed of independent segments:
+In this lab, simple digital inputs are used to program the RPI-RSLK to drive in a desired pattern composed of independent segments:

 drive and turn left 90°